AhmedKhaled8/SBE403-Lecture-Notes/Lecture 10.md

 ### 3. SPI Example

 SPI is a high-rate synchronus protocol.
-Let's say it takes $1 \mu s$ for each byte to be transferred.
+Let's say it takes 1 microsecond for each byte to be transferred.
 We want to design a polling pattern to extract the data transfered from the SPI protocol.

 #### 3.1.
 Periodic Polling Approach

-* Desiging the pattern as a periodic polling means that we will select a timer and set it's ISR trigger peroid for $1 \mu s$ and when the ISR is triggered, we call the poller.
+* Desiging the pattern as a periodic polling means that we will select a timer and set it's ISR trigger peroid for 1 microsecond and when the ISR is triggered, we call the poller.

-* This is unreasonable approach as $1 \mu s$ is very small peroid that would cause a great load on the CPU to call the poller every period.
+* This is unreasonable approach as 1 microsecond is very small peroid that would cause a great load on the CPU to call the poller every period.

 #### 3.2.
 Opportunistic Polling Approach

 * A better approach is to the design the pattern as opportunistic polling by checking the value of the SPI transfer finished flag for each byte.
-Again, we need to set a period to check the flag and to take the worst case scenario we will set the period to $1 \mu s$.
+Again, we need to set a period to check the flag and to take the worst case scenario we will set the period to 1 microsecond.

 * Such a small period will still cause a huge CPU load.
-In such cases when working with a high-rate SPI, a FIFO (First-In-First-Out) external memory is coupled with the SPI, so that when collection a set number of bytes (say 100 bytes), a ISR (flag) will be triggered and we can check this flag instead of the SPI flag as now the worst case scenario will be 10 ms instead of 1 $\mu$ s.
+In such cases when working with a high-rate SPI, a FIFO (First-In-First-Out) external memory is coupled with the SPI, so that when collection a set number of bytes (say 100 bytes), a ISR (flag) will be triggered and we can check this flag instead of the SPI flag as now the worst case scenario will be 100 microseconds instead of 1 microsecond.

 #### 3.3.
 Modified Periodic Polling Approach

-* Now, after adding the FIFO memory, we can set the periodicity of calling the poller function to be 10 ms instead of 1 $\mu$ s.
+* Now, after adding the FIFO memory, we can set the periodicity of calling the poller function to be 100 microseconds instead of 1 microsecond.

 ### 4. Opportunistic Polling Structure